Universal Music Group: 2018–2022: Continued growth, Tencent, public offering

-2023–present: Appointment of Sherry Lansing, 2024 earnings call and restructuring
+2023–present: Sherry Lansing leadership; restructuring; M&A

 In January 2023, Sherry Lansing was named the Chairman of Board of Directors of the Universal Music Group.
 In August 2023, it was announced UMG had acquired the UAE-based music marketing, digital publishing and distribution agency, Chabaka.
 In 2023, Universal Music Group and Deezer announced their initiative to explore potential new business models for music streaming that better recognize the value created by artists.
 Indeed, in September 2023, they announced their launch of an artist-centric streaming model designed to better remunerate the artists and music that fans mostly enjoy.
-Also in 2023, Universal Music Group introduced a HBCU scholarship program for aspiring doctors.
+Also in 2023, Universal Music Group introduced a HBCU scholarship program to support aspiring medical doctors.

 In October 2023, UMG and BandLab Technologies formed a partnership to protect the rights of artists as well as songwriters and guarantee the 'ethical use' of Artificial Intelligence (AI).
 Also in October 2023, UMG formed a new partnership with BMG Rights Management to develop collaborative initiatives to enlarge opportunities for BMG-signed artists all over the world.
 Unable to reach a licensing agreement with TikTok, UMG removed its music from the platform in January 2024, During UMG's fourth-quarter earnings call on February 29, Grainge said: "There must not be free rides for massive global platforms such as TikTok."
 The company reported that quarterly revenue rose 9 percent, to 3.2 billion euros ($3.5 billion).
 Following the earnings call, UMG began a "strategic organizational redesign" that included company-wide layoffs.

+In January 2026, it was announced UMG had acquired a minority stake in superfan platform Stationhead, following its merger with online music event platform Mellomanic.
+The merged company continues to operate under the Stationhead name, with private equity firm Sterling Partners holding a controlling interest and UMG entering into a commercial agreement to use the platform's technology.

+Reported in early April 2026, minority shareholder Pershing Square offered about $60 billion to acquire UMG, to merge it with Pershing Square SPARC Holdings, and proposing to move its stock listing from Euronext Amsterdam to the NYSE.

+In May 2026, Bolloré CEO Cyrille Bolloré urged Universal Music Group to reject Bill Ackman's takeover proposal, saying the offer undervalued the label, relied on the company's own cash and did not fit its long-term strategy.
+The deal was rejected by UMG's board of directors on May 29, 2026.